 1. “Clone” – Plagiarism

 Cloning plagiarism is also called identical copying.
-In this, one person copies another work (word-for-word) without any change and claim as his own work.
+In this, one person copies another work (word-for-word) without any change and claims it as his own work.

 2. “Remix” – Plagiarism